From the beginning it has been for the dogs.

 Over the years services continued to expand.
 In 2016 AAD took over the programs of PROD, which then terminated its services.
 After many years, PROD founder Cleo Sterling was able to retire, feeling confident that its need based spay/neuter financial assistance program, classroom educational program and emergency medical fund would continue as services of AAD.

 AAD volunteers have provided thousands of hours of their time to help hundreds of dogs find safe haven within the shelter and in foster homes, cared for the numerous dogs that were housed until they could be returned to their original owners, and provided information to the public about where to find their lost dogs and how to care for their dogs.
 Through its fundraising efforts AAD has been able to hire a few super dedicated employees to organize this whole operation.
-Janette Skarda, the current shelter manager, was a mega volunteer until coming in as an AAD employee.
-There are too many volunteers and employees to name here who have made AAD the success it is today.
+Our small staff of Sherry Bohn, Executive Director, Denise Parmiter, Lead Shelter Tech, and Eden McGrew, Fundraising Coordinator along with our amazing and dedicated group of volunteers and foster families continue their efforts to keep Hood River Adopt A Dog’s program running and available for dogs of the Columbia Gorge and the people who love them.